iestyn-lewis/dxpl/index.md

 ## What presets are included?

 Over 5,000 banks of 32 patches each are preloaded on the DXPL SD Card.
+These are banks from around the web, and are GUARANTEED to be unique.

 <a target="_blank" href="images/CZPL Presets.pdf">VIEW THE FULL LIST HERE</a>